 DO THE KITCHENS HAVE VOLUNTEER OPPORTUNITIES FOR THOSE WITH DISABILITIES?

 Yes!
 People of all abilities are welcome to volunteer here at the Kitchens.
 Please let us know of your interests and we will do our best to find a volunteer position that is the best fit for you!
 There is plenty of work to be done during all stages of meal preparation, and our downtown kitchen is wheelchair accessible.
 Please inquire for further details.

 ARE YOUTH (18 AND UNDER) ALLOWED TO VOLUNTEER WITH THE KITCHENS?

-Our youth policy currently states that youth under fourteen are not allowed to volunteer at the Kitchens during meal service unless they are granted special permission from the Executive Director (examples of this include school groups, scouts/guides, teams, and individual families).
+Our youth policy currently states that youth under fourteen are not allowed to volunteer at the Kitchens unless they are granted special permission from the Operations Manager (examples of this include school groups, scouts/guides, teams, and individual families).
 Children must be accompanied by parents/supervisors.
 Email email@example.com for inquiries.

 Youth aged fourteen and fifteen can volunteer at the Kitchens, as long as they have permission from a parent/guardian.
 They are not permitted to volunteer at the Kitchens when guests are present, but they are welcome to help with preparation work!
 Parents/supervisors must be present with the children.